-Depending on your needs, I can serve as your part-time CFO, a task specific one-time engagement, such as developing your pitch deck or an on-going coach/ consultant throughout this process.
+Depending on your needs, I can serve as your fractional or part-time CFO, a task specific one-time engagement, such as developing your pitch deck or an on-going coach/ consultant throughout this process.
 Let’s chat to discuss how I can best meet your needs.

 COMMUNICATING THE STORY EFFECTIVELY

 Creating a compelling story is obviously critical to raising capital.
 This is generally much more challenging and time-consuming than you expect it will be for several reasons: